 The Parry Sound Power and Sail Squadron Annual General Meeting will be held May 18, 2018 at 7:00 PM.
-Location to be announced later.
-All Power and Sail Squadron members and the public are invited to attend.
+Location is the Museum on Tower Hill in Parry Sound.
+All Power and Sail Squadron members as well as the public are invited to attend.

 The Parry Sound Power and Sail Squadron Annual General Meeting will be held at the Museum on Tower Hill in Parry Sound on April 22, 2017 from 1:00 to 3:00 PM.
 There will be more information as the meeting date approaches.
 We can be reached at firstname.lastname@example.org.